facebook/create-react-app/packages/react-scripts/fixtures/kitchensink/README.md

-# Contributing to Create React Index's E2E tests
+# Contributing to Create React App's E2E tests

 This is an end to end kitchensink test suite, but has multiple usages in it.